Background pattern

 • On the second day, instill two drops in the affected eye every hour.

 • From the third day to the 14th, instill two drops in the affected eye every 4 hours.
-If necessary, continue treatment with this medication after the 14th day, your doctor will indicate the administration frequency.
+If it is necessary to continue treatment with this medication after the 14th day, your doctor will indicate the administration frequency.

-Other eye infections (purulent bacterial conjunctivitis, corneal ulcers, and keratitis):
+Other eye infections (bacterial purulent conjunctivitis, corneal ulcers, and keratitis):

-For the first two days, instill one or two drops in the affected eye(s) every 2 hours during the day, and from the third day, instill one or two drops every 4 hours during the day.
-Your doctor will indicate the duration of treatment.
+For the first two days, instill one or two drops in the affected eye(s) every 2 hours during the day, and from the third day on, instill one or two drops every 4 hours during the day.
+Your doctor will indicate the treatment duration.

-This product should not be used for more than 21 days, unless your doctor has given you other instructions.
+It is not recommended to use this product for more than 21 days, unless your doctor has given you different instructions.

-To apply OFTACILOX eye drops correctly, follow the steps indicated:
+To correctly apply OFTACILOX eye drops, follow the indicated steps:

 1. Wash your hands.